Equal Opportunity Programs (EOP) Complaint Procedures (Revised 5/6/2011)

 As an employer and institution of higher learning, the University seeks to discharge its legal responsibilities and serve its diverse and talented community through fair and responsible application of its Preventing and Addressing Discrimination and Harassment Policy.
 Accordingly, the University will not tolerate in the workplace, academic setting or in its programs or activities discrimination or harassment on the basis of age, color, disability, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status or family medical or genetic information.
 Additionally, through its Preventing and Addressing Retaliation Policy, the University prohibits retaliation against any University employee or student who, in good faith (holding a genuine belief in the truth of one’s allegations), complains of discrimination and/or harassment or who participates in EOP’s complaint process.

-These Policies are intended to be consistent with University policy and federal and state laws, including, but not limited to, Titles VI and VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, Title IX of the Education Amendments of 1972, the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, as amended, the Genetic Information Nondiscrimination Act of 2008, and the Virginia Human Rights Act.
+These Policies are intended to be consistent with University policy and federal and state laws, including, but not limited to, Titles VI and VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, Title IX of the Education Amendments of 1972, the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, as amended, the Genetic Information Nondiscrimination Act of 2008, the Virginia Human Rights Act, and the Governor's Executive Order Number One (2014).

 EOP is responsible for enforcing these Policies on behalf of the University through the EOP Complaint Procedures (Procedures).
 Both informal and formal complaint procedures are available and EOP can help you to determine which course of action to take.
 You may choose to follow either or both procedures.
 You are not required to follow the informal procedures before filing a formal complaint.